 On the server side, the script can use the functions defined in Campaign JSAPI documentation.

-You can include HTML content in a form page: hypertext links, images, formatted paragraphs, video or Flash objects, etc.
+You can include HTML content in a form page: hypertext links, images, formatted paragraphs, videos, etc.

 The HTML editor lets you enter the content to insert into the form page.
 To open the editor, click Static elements > HTML .